Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Introduction

 \section{Introduction}

-Mathematical models describing cardiovascular processes are typically complex with many nonlinear interactions.
-The level of detail necessary to explain these interactions varies with the type of system studied and the questions investigated.
-Such models with many interrelated states can be difficult to analyze and parameter values difficult to assign, especially with limited data to inform the model.
-Simplifying or reducing such models may facilitate model-based data analysis provided that the reduced model retains similar behavior to the original.
-Though formal model reduction methods exist \cite{Besselink2013}, they typically focus on analyzing model input-output relationships, ignoring predicted quantities for which there is no available data.
-Moreover, these techniques identify one reduced model when in fact many reduced models can be generated.
-In this study, we develop a systematic approach for model reduction and selection via global sensitivity analysis.
-We apply this protocol to our model \cite{Randall2019_JAP} that uses systolic blood pressure (SBP) and intrathoracic tissue pressure (ITP) data as inputs to predict heart rate responses to the Valsalva maneuver (VM).
-We use model selection to investigate if it is necessary to differentiate between the aortic and carotid baroreceptor afferent signals in the model and determine which compartments should be modeled.
+Mathematical models describing cardiovascular processes are typically complex with nonlinear interactions.
+They have many interrelated states and a large number of parameters.
+Reducing these models may help model-based data analysis provided that the reduced model retains similar behavior to the original.
+Several formal model reduction methods exist \cite{Besselink2013} but most focus on analyzing input-output relationships, ignoring predicted quantities.
+Moreover, they typically identify one reduced model when in fact many can arise.
+We develop a systematic approach for model reduction and selection via global sensitivity analysis.
+We then apply this protocol to our model \cite{Randall2019_JAP} that takes systolic blood pressure (SBP) and intrathoracic tissue pressure (ITP) as inputs to predict the heart rate response to the Valsalva maneuver (VM), characterized by forceful exhalation against a resistance.
+Moreover, we use model selection to investigate whether differentiating between the aortic and carotid baroreceptor afferent signals is necessary for accurate prediction of heart rate.

-The VM is conducted by forcefully exhaling against a resistance \cite{Weimer2010}.
-The VM stimulates the baroreceptor reflex ({\em baroreflex}) triggered by the deformation of baroreceptors in the aortic arch and carotid sinus.
-These receptors sense changes in blood pressure initiating a signal cascade transmitted through parasympathetic (vagal) and sympathetic neurons controlling heart rate, vascular resistance, vascular compliance, and cardiac contractility \cite{Weimer2010}.
-In healthy adults, these signals maintain homeostatic heart rate and blood pressure; however, in disease they can become impaired.
-To understand how to treat patients with impaired autonomic function, it is essential to know how the signals are impacted.
-To trust model predictions, it is prudent to use a well-validated model in which parameters can be estimated uniquely when comparing the model output to data.